ticklemonster/lucky-numbers-k8s/Readme.md

 API Testing in the "tests" folder uses Postman

 Package into Dockerfile *ticklemon5ter/luckynumbers-server-api* from image node

+* Recent Changes
+    * Sends a message for each guess after it is drawn, topic: "guess/{id}" (win or lose)

 ### k8s
 Contains the Kubernetes configuation